robertmand/FAIR-DaSH/_episodes/ep3.md

 Having a protocol does not guarantee that your data are accessible.
 However, you can choose a protocol that is free, open and allow easy and exchange of information.
 One of the steps you can do is to choose the right database, so when you upload your data into database, the database executes a protocol that allows the user to  load data in the user’s web browser.
 This protocol allows the easy access of the data but still secures the data.

 #### Authentication process
 It is the process that a protocol uses for verification.
 To know what authentication is, suppose we have three people named John Smith.
 We do not know which one submitted the data.
 This is through assigning a unique ID for each one that is interpreted by machines and humans so you would know who is the actual person that submitted the data.
-Doing so is a form of authentication.
-This is used by many databases like Zenodo, where you can sign-up using ORCID-ID allowing the database to identify you.
+Doing so is a form of authentication and this is used by many databases like Zenodo, where you can sign-up using ORCID-ID allowing the database to identify you.

 ![Figure 3.
 Authentication process and its importance](../fig/Pic2.png)